MPeace/portfolio/cases/cs2.md

 ---

 <div class="readingcontainer">
-<h3>Building out and scaling an event management app from 25 to over 300 users and from 24 to over 200 events a year.</h3>
+<h3>A summary of designing and scaling an event management app for a growing media business</h3>

 <ul class="projectdetails">
 	<li>Project Completed <span>2024</span></li>